WCW Power Plant: Natural Born Thrillers

 The stable Natural Born Thrillers, which was made up of Power Plant alumni, was created in 2000 and were the kayfabe enforcers of Vince Russo and Eric Bischoff.
 During a segment on the September 6, 2000 episode of WCW Thunder, the Natural Born Thrillers returned to the Power Plant in a limousine.
-They preceded to accost trainer Mike Graham and trainee Danny Faquir, culminating in the group beating Graham in one of the training rings.
+They then accosted trainer Mike Graham and trainee Danny Faquir, culminating in the group beating Graham in one of the training rings.
 The Natural Born Thrillers then move towards their former trainer Paul Orndorff's office assaulting a trainee along the way.
 They make entry to the office and huddle around Orndorff, who is standing behind his desk as the group approaches.
 After a brief argument, Orndorff charges towards them and a melee ensues that spills out of the office where security is alerted, who break up the scuffle.

 At Fall Brawl on September 17, 2000, the Natural Born Thrillers faced the Filthy Animals in an elimination tag team match.
 Paul Orndorff entered the match as a surprise tag partner of the Filthy Animals.
 While attempting to piledrive Mark Jindrak, Orndorff fell awkwardly and was immobile in the center of the ring.
 After conferring with referee Charles Robinson, Orndorff was pinned by Sean O'Haire.
 Neither team won since Robinson stopped the match on account of Orndorff legitimately suffering a neck injury.
 He would not wrestle another match until March 5, 2017 when he appeared at the Canadian Wrestling's Elite eighth anniversary show as a tag team partner of Omar Amir and Danny Duggan.

 On the September 22, 2000 episode of WCW WorldWide, the Natural Born Thrillers (Reno, Chuck Palumbo and Mike Sanders with Sean O'Haire) defeated a team billed as Power Plant trainees (Steve Sharpe, Robbin Rage and Kevin Northcutt).